-After those days in Caesarea, we prepared our possessions and left to go by land up to Jerusalem.
-Some of the believers from Caesarea also went with us.
+15 After those days in Caesarea, we prepared our possessions and left to go by land up to Jerusalem.
+16 Some of the believers from Caesarea also went with us.
 They took us to stay in the house of a man whose name was Mnason.
 He was from the Island of Cyprus, and he had believed in Jesus when people were first beginning to hear the message about him.

-When we arrived in Jerusalem, a group of the believers greeted us happily.
-The next day Paul and the rest of us went to speak with James, who was the leader of the church there.
+17 When we arrived in Jerusalem, a group of the believers greeted us happily.
+18 The next day Paul and the rest of us went to speak with James, who was the leader of the church there.
 All of the other leaders of the church in Jerusalem were also there.
-Paul greeted them, and then he told them all of the things that God had enabled him to do among the non-Jewish When they heard that, James people. and the other elders thanked God.
+19 Paul greeted them, and then he told them all of the things that God had enabled him to do among the non-Jewish 20 When they heard that, James people. and the other elders thanked God.
 Then one of them said to Paul, "Brother, you know that there are very many thousands of us Jewish people here who have believed in the Lord Jesus.
 Also, you know that we all continue very carefully to obey the laws that Moses gave us.
-But our fellow Jewish believers have been told that when you are among non-Jews, you tell the Jewish believers who live there that they should stop obeying the laws of Moses.
+21 But our fellow Jewish believers have been told that when you are among non-Jews, you tell the Jewish believers who live there that they should stop obeying the laws of Moses.
 People say that you tell those Jewish believers not to circumcise their sons and not to practice our other customs.
 We do not believe that they are telling the truth about you. fellow Jewish believers will hear that you have come, and they will be angry with you.
 So you need to do something to show them that what they heard about you is not true.
-23 So please do what we sugto prison and also to die in Jerusalem be- gest to you.
+23 So please do what we suggest to you.
 There are four men among us who have made a vow to God.
-Go did not try any longer to stop him.
-We said, ceremonies there necessary for you and

-Then, when it is time for them to offer the sacrifices, pay for what they offer.
+24 Go realized that he would go to Jerusalem, we with these men to the temple and do the did not try any longer to stop him.
+We said, ceremonies there necessary for you and them to be able to worship in the temple. become polluted!"
+29 They said these be-Then, when it is time for them to offer the sacrifices, pay for what they offer.
 After that, they can shave their heads to show that they have done what they said they would do.
 When people see you in the courts of the temple with those men, they will know that what they have been told about you is not true.
 Instead, all of them will know that you obey all our Jewish laws.
-As for the non-Jewish believers, we elders here in Jerusalem have talked about which of our laws they should obey, and we wrote them a letter, telling them what we decided.
+25 As for the non-Jewish believers, we elders here in Jerusalem have talked about which of our laws they should obey, and we wrote them a letter, telling them what we decided.
 We wrote that they should not eat meat that people have offered as a sacrifice to any idol, that they should not eat blood from animals, and that they should not eat meat from animals that people have killed by strangling them.
 We also told them that they should not sleep with someone to whom they are not married."
-So Paul agreed to do what they asked, and the next day he took the four men, and together they purified themselves.
+26 So Paul agreed to do what they asked, and the next day he took the four men, and together they purified themselves.
 After that, Paul went to the temple courts and told the priest what day they would finish purifying themselves and when they would offer the animals as sacrifices for each of them.